When it comes to a healthy garden, soil preparation matters.

 Test Your Soil

 - Test your soil.
 Results will reveal its pH, phosphorus, lime, potassium, soluble salts, soil texture, and more.
 However, a general test will not reveal insects, diseases, or chemical residues.

-To find out your soil type, you need to test your soil.
-There are a few ways to do this.
+- There are a few ways to get a soil test.
 First, you could buy an inexpensive soil test kit at your local garden store.
 Or, you could contact your local cooperative extension service office for a free (or low-fee) soil test.
-Or, see this gardening blog about resource that provides soil types around the country.
+Or, see this gardening blog about a resource that provides soil types around the country.

 - If you have clay soil, add coarse sand (not beach sand), compost, and peat moss.

 - If you have sandy soil, add humus or aged manure, peat moss, or sawdust with some extra nitrogen.
 Heavy, clay-rich soil can also be added to improve the soil.